-The Audit Committee is comprised of three Non-executive Directors and is chaired by an Independent Director who is also the Chairman of the Board.
+The Audit Committee is comprised of three Non-executive Directors.
 The Audit Committee is not comprised of a majority of independent directors and therefore does not comply with Recommendation 4.1 of the Corporate Governance Council.

 The members of the Audit Committee are Rudolf Brunovs (Chairman), Mervyn Greene and Justin Reid.
 The relevant qualifications and details of attendance at Audit Committee meetings are set out in the Directors' Report of the Company's Annual Report.